Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: EXPERIMENTS

 \subsection{MNIST}

-In this section, we train convolutional neural networks composed of two convolutional layers and two fully connected layers.
+We now train convolutional neural networks composed of two convolutional layers and two fully connected layers.
 We pre-train the model using stochastic gradient descent on a subset of the dataset and then use P2L to fine-tune the model on the train set.
+The size of the pre-training subset is an hyperparameter.
 We use the same training setting as in \cref{sec:binary_mnist} and use the extension of P2L that adds multiple datapoints to the compression set at a time, with batch size $R=32$, as defined by Algorithm~2 of \cite{paccagnan_pick_learn_2023}.
-For comparison, we also train probabilistic neural networks (PNN) using the PAC-Bayes with Backprop (PBB) approach of \cite{perez2021tighter}.
-They train the model by minimizing the PAC-Bayesian $\kl$ bound of \cref{thm:pbb}.
-The hyperparameter grids for P2L and PBB are given in \cref{app:mnist_problems}.
+For comparison, we also train probabilistic neural networks (PNN) using the PAC-Bayes with Backprop (PBB) approach of \cite{perez2021tighter}, which optimize a PAC-Bayesian $\kl$ bound (\cref{thm:pbb} in appendix).

 For both our new sample-compression bounds and the PAC-Bayesian bound of \cite{perez2021tighter}, we compute the bounds on the zero-one loss and on a bounded version of the cross-entropy loss (see \cref{app:mnist_problems}).
 The probabilities outputted by the neural networks are restricted to be greater than $10^{-5}$, effectively bounding the cross-entropy by $-\ln(10^{-5}) \approx 11.51$.